Anthony Cianflone: Political career

-Through his subsequent two-decades of experiences working across federal, state and local governments, as well as across the private, non-government and community sectors, Anthony's first-hand insights into the role of government decision-making to improve people's lives by fostering aspiration while leaving no-one behind, continues to help guide his advocacy to influence and secure outcomes on behalf of the local community and constituents.
+Over the following two decades, Anthony worked across federal, state, and local governments, as well as in the private, non-governmental, and community sectors.
+These experiences informed his advocacy on government decision-making and its role in improving people’s lives, including promoting aspiration and supporting local communities and constituents.

 Anthony is a former Citizen of the Year, who was one of the founding members of the oxYgen Youth Hub in Coburg.
 OxYgen Youth Hub is Moreland's first youth space and on the official website describes itself as "a place for young people to hang out, meet friends, find support, learn new skills and participate in a range of activities."

 He has over two decades of experiences working across federal, state and local governments, as well as across the private, non-government and community sectors.

 As the former chair of the Robinson Reserve Neighbourhood House, Anthony works in his local community to create safe spaces for people of all backgrounds in and around his local community.

 Anthony was preselected following previous MP Lizzie Blandthorn's decision to contest the Legislative Council.